-Cash used in investing activities from continuing operations was \$240.9 million in 2021 compared to \$566.9 million in 2020 and \$111.6 million in 2019.
+Cash used in investing activities from continuing operations was \$181.5 million in 2022 compared to \$240.9 million in 2021 and \$566.9 million in 2020.
+The \$59.4 million decrease in 2022 compared to 2021 was due primarily to the receipt of proceeds from the sale of properties and decreased cash used for acquisitions, partially offset by an increase in additions to property, plant and equipment relative to the prior year.

 The \$326.0 million decrease in 2021 compared to 2020 was due primarily to the cash used to acquire our Legacy Primo business in the prior year partially offset by an increase in additions to property, plant and equipment relative to the prior year.

-The \$455.3 million increase in 2020 compared to 2019 was due primarily to the cash used to acquire our Legacy Primo business in the prior year, an increase in additions to property, plant and equipment relative to the prior year, and cash received from the sale of our Cott Beverages LLC business in the prior year.